 In the last two examples, "WFS" stands for wirefeed speed, which is how MIG and flux cored welding machines regulate current.
 Notice that when the voltage is too high, the bead is wide and flat.
 Also, when the rate of voltage is too low, the weld bead sits on top of the base metal rather than penetrating into it.
 So voltage determines the overall profile, or geometry, of the weld.

-(In MIG/flux cored welding, the welder sets the voltage directly but not the current, so the machines are referred to as Constant Current (CC).
-In stick welding, the machines provides Constant Voltage (CV), so the welder usually only sets the current.
-Some stick machines have a setting known as Dig, which allows you to adjust voltage. )
+In stick welding, the welder sets the voltage directly but not the current, so the machines are referred to as Constant Current (CC).
+In MIG/flux cored, the machines provides Constant Voltage (CV), so the welder usually only sets the current.
+Some stick machines also have a setting known as Dig.
+This setting allows you to increase the current above the set output amperage if your arc starts to fizzle out.

 Although the photos above don't show it, too long of an arc can cause porosity (air bubbles) inside the weld, spatter on the base metal and undercutting at the toes of the joint.
 See Weld Defects for more on this subject.